 Moreover, LASIK surgery is not an option until age 21, after the eyes have completely developed.
 Therefore, ortho-k has become the most preferred method of vision correction for budding teenage athletes.

-Schedule an appointment with an eye doctor who has experience with ortho-k to learn more about ortho-k and find out if these lenses are right for you.
+Schedule an appointment with an eye doctor who has experience with ortho-k to find out if these lenses are right for you.

 Why Are My Child’s Eyes Weakening? »